 Current Status

 On June 8, 2022, the Biden administration announced in Dept. of Interior Order 3407 that it would phase out the sale of single-use plastics at national parks, refuges, and other public lands, making up 480 million acres in the United States.
-This multi-year phase-out process will conclude by 2032.
+In September 2023, the Dept. of Interior announced that all bureaus and offices have finalized sustainable procurement plans to phase out single-use plastics on public lands within the next decade.
+These plans will be updated in 2024.

 Timeline of Events